 Outline the anticipated deliverables and output from this IC activity, such as documents (e.g., white papers, reports), proposals for standards, conferences and workshops, databases, computer code, etc., and indicate the expected timeframe for each.

-There will be multiple types of deliverables:
+There will be two deliverables:

-The first type of deliverable will be the records of the meetings, including minutes and supporting presentations.
+Records of the meetings, including minutes and supporting presentations.

-The second type of output will be a report documenting the findings of the IC activity, with recommendations regarding new standardization topics, documentation of use cases and user needs for those topics, and proposed organizational approaches to ensure effective participation from user communities.
+A report documenting the findings of the IC activity, with recommendations regarding new standardization topics, documentation of use cases and user needs for those topics, and proposed organizational approaches to ensure effective participation from user communities.
 It is expected that the first draft of the report documenting the findings of the IC will be available in March 2018.

 Funding Requirements